Google Map

 Trip Summary

-Update August '21: I returned to the area in summer of 2021 and visited the area via official Twin Lakes Trail from Castle Junction.
+I also visited Twin Lakes via Altrude creek drainage starting near Castle Junction.
 It is considerably less scenic, but faster approach allowed enough time to continue on Bow Highline to Gibbon Pass and even ascend unofficially named "Little Copper".
 See here for full details.
+Gallery below is mix of photos from 2 different trips and thus shows alternate conditions.

 Gallery